aidswidjaja/osu-mac/docs/_build/html/_sources/issues/discord-10-15.rst.txt

 If that didn't work
 ****************************************

-Discord Rich Presence at the moment is a bit fiddly.
-As an FYI, it seems that `other people have been having issues too <https://osu.ppy.sh/community/forums/topics/1046150>`_.
+Discord Rich Presence at the moment is a bit fiddly, and currently it seems that `other people have been having issues too <https://osu.ppy.sh/community/forums/topics/1046150>`_.

 If you're interested in the technical tidbits, see `Discord Rich Presence: Discussion <discord-disc.html>`_.